joe-lynch/parallelised-lattice-percolation/README.md

 OpenMP (Open Multi-Processing) is an API that supports multi-platform shared-memory multiprocessing programming in C.

 ### Why are we using both?
 MPI and OpenMP provide different functionalities.
 An application can be designed with a hybrid model of parallel programming in mind.
 This allows us to run the program on a computer cluster using both OpenMP and MPI.
 OpenMP is used for parallelism within a (multi-core) node, while MPI is used for parallelism between nodes.
 In other words, we use MPI to run multiple separate processes, and send and receive information between those processes.
-We then use OpenMP to run multiple threads per process, and share information between those threads.
+We use OpenMP to run multiple threads per process, and share information between those threads.

 ## Requirements
 I will assume you are using Linux.
 If you are using Windows 10 you can also download the [Linux Subsystem for Windows](https://docs.microsoft.com/en-us/windows/wsl/install-win10) which is very useful.